nhpkhanh-lk/cubevn.github.io/tutorial-9.md

   $app['orm.em']->persist([登録エンティティ名称]);
   ```

-  - 上記でエンティティがエンティティマネージャーの管理下に入りました。Entity was put under management of Entity manager
+  - Entity was put under management of Entity manager
-  - 後は後述する**flush**が呼び出される際に、データーの差分を比較、idの有無を把握し、登録・更新を自動で選択し処理されます。
+  - After that, when call **flush** that mentions later, compare the difference part of data, grasp yes/no id, choose register/update automatically, conduct process.

 #### Register data